LANDFILL Protocol - Southland Region

 Excluded waste includes but is not limited to:

-• Sorted demolition waste can come to the Southern Regional Landfill which has all waster that is suitable for disposal at cleanfill site, and all waste that can be recycled or repurposed, removed.
+- Sorted demolition waste can come to the Southern Regional Landfill which has all waste that is suitable for disposal at a cleanfill site, and all waste that can be recycled or repurposed, removed.

 If any of these wastes are deemed not suitable for sorting or processing, Excluded Waste can be disposed of at the SRL with direction from WasteNet and/or Environment Southland.